Oarroyo805/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Summary: Connecting to Your Azure Virtual Machine via RDP

 After creating your Azure Virtual Machine (VM), you will connect to it using Remote Desktop (RDP).
 First, retrieve the public IP address by navigating to the Virtual Machines section in the Azure Portal—the public IP will be displayed on the right side.

 Next, open Remote Desktop Connection (RDP) on your Windows computer, enter the public IP, and click Connect.
 On the login page, select "More choices", then "Use a different account".
 Enter the username and password you created during VM setup, then log in.